September 20, 1989: Apple releases the Macintosh Portable, the first battery-powered Mac you could take on the road.

 The Macintosh Portable isn’t without its critics.
 However, like the original Mac, it fared better critically than it did commercially.
 It wasn’t until the later launch of the PowerBook that Apple really started finding its groove with mobile computers.

 The Mac Portable also suffered from some odd quirks.
 For instance, it wouldn’t run on AC power alone — although the monstrous battery could keep going for up to 10 (!) hours on a single charge.

 Mac Portable: Futuristic but flawed

-Ultimately, the Macintosh Portable is like a lot of Apple products from that time: innovative, slightly flawed, but beloved by a certain group of users.
-Sadly, they didn’t represent enough of a market segment at the time to make it a hit.
+Ultimately, the Macintosh Portable seems like a lot of other Apple products from that time: innovative, slightly flawed, but beloved by a certain group of users.
+Sadly, they didn’t represent enough of a market segment to make it a hit.

 Nonetheless, given that the overwhelming majority of Apple’s revenue today comes from mobile devices, it would be difficult to argue that the company wasn’t following the right path with this product.
 The Mac Portable was just a few years too early (and a few pounds too heavy).

 Do you remember the Macintosh Portable?
 Leave your comments and recollections below.